Last updated:

 Summary

-Shashi-Pena syndrome is a rare multiple malformation syndrome that presents at birth with characteristic facial features, enlarged head circumference and other characteristic findings such as a birthmark above the bridge of the nose (glabellar nevus flammeus), along with low muscle tone and global developmental delay.
+Shashi-Pena syndrome is a rare multiple malformation syndrome that presents at birth.
+Characteristics include facial differences, enlarged head circumference and other characteristic findings such as a birthmark above the bridge of the nose (glabellar nevus simplex), low muscle tone and global developmental delay.
 Certain features such as epilepsy occur in some affected individuals, but not all.
-The condition is caused by changes (mutations) in the ASXL2 gene that have occurred as new mutations (de novo) in affected individuals.
+The condition is caused by changes (variants) in the ASXL2 gene that have occurred as new variants (de novo) in affected individuals.
 The condition is thought to follow an autosomal dominant pattern of inheritance.
-Treatment is targeted to the individual symptoms, and consists of supportive care for the complications, such as cardiology follow up in case of congenital heart disease and developmental therapies.
+Treatment is targeted to individual symptoms and consists of supportive care for developmental therapies and cardiology follow up for congenital heart disease.

 Introduction